Healing a diastasis without a splint or binder

 To suggest that simply ‘closing the gap’ is the goal, would be doing moms a disservice.

-Some important MUTU principles
+Some important MUTU principles for healing DR

 - Diastasis recti is not the problem, it is a symptom.
 Diastasis recti is the result of excessive and un-contained intra-abdominal pressure.
 Alignment adjustments are key to addressing this.